apache/maven-site/content/markdown/guides/mini/guide-naming-conventions.md

 ```

 You can add labels for pre-releases or build metadata after the patch version.
-Avoid using dates in those labels, because they are usually associated with unstable versions (see below).
+Avoid using dates in those labels, because they are usually associated with unstable versions.

 Examples